 A pen can recover the ink it writes with.

-Phalaropus Lobatus drinks water by opening and closing its beak instantaneously.
-This creates pressure due to the surface tension of water.
+Phalarope (Phalaropus Lobatus) drinks water by touching its beak to the water surface- and then opening and closing the beak instantaneously.
+This creates pressure due to the surface tension of the water.

 Classic fountain pens use capillary rubber cartridges to store ink.
-Now that the charged fluids have already been invented, molecular-level oscillations at the tip of the pen can create electro-magnetic pressure on ink particles which are pre-encoded to communicate given pen.
-Such pen would write like an infinitesimally small ink jet printer but an ink that can be galvanized and recovered.
+Now that the charged fluids have already been invented, molecular-level oscillations at the tip of the pen can create electro-magnetic pressure on ink particles that are pre-encoded to communicate a given pen.
+Such a pen would write like an infinitesimally small inkjet printer but the ink that can be galvanized and recovered.

 Row1Column1: A Closeup of Red-necked Phalarope